vicentepese/GeneticAssociation/README.md

 ### Association Analysis

-The AA is performed in `associationAnalysis.R` in a similar fashion as the pre-processing --- each chromosome will be sent as an independent *slurm* job.
+The AA is performed in `associationAnalysis.R` in a similar fashion as the pre-processing --- each chromosome will be sent as an independent *slurm* job &ndash; unless no argument is given, in which case the AA will be computed in the chromosomes specified in `options.json`

 The protein data is normalazed using the R `scale` command, and further saved in a separate file.
-A linear model is fit using the SNPS data (*impute*), the protein data and the covariates.
+A linear model (using the library `MatrixEQTL`) is fit using the SNPS data (*impute*), the protein data and the covariates.
 The results are saved in the folder defined in `options.json`

-### Reproducibility check
+## Reproducibility check

-In order to corroborate the outcome, the results are compared to a similar study.
-After downloading the data from the study, the chromosome number is computed based on the rsID for each gene.
+In order to corroborate the outcome, the results are compared to a similar study &ndash; [Genetic variation in MHC proteins is associated with T cell receptor expression biases](https://www.nature.com/articles/ng.3625#supplementary-information) by E.Sharon et al..
+After downloading the data from the study,the chromosome number is computed based on the rsID for each gene.
+The dataset to compute the chromosome from the rsID can be found in [this link](https://atgu.mgh.harvard.edu/plinkseq/resources.shtml) named *refdb.dbsnp.gz*.
 Then, for the chromosomes in which the aforementioned studies found significance, matches between SNP (chromosome number and location)-protein are found.

 In this case, the aforementioned study only found significance association in chromosome 6, thus the reproducibility is solely checked in such chromosome.
-Our results replicate 15% of the significant associations in the aforementioned study.
+Our results replicate ~7% of the significant associations in the aforementioned study.
 Their results are fully available online.
+The data used to check the repdoducility was taken from the Supplementary Table 4 of the study.